Quechuan languages: Nouns

+Like pronouns, they are genderless.
+There are no articles either.
 Noun roots accept suffixes that indicate number, case, and the person of a possessor.
 In general, the possessive suffix precedes that of number.
 In the Santiago del Estero variety, however, the order is reversed.
 From variety to variety, suffixes may change.
+The use of the -kuna plural suffix is largely facultative in nouns, like in many languages where number indication is optional.

 Adverbs

 Adverbs can be formed by adding -ta or, in some cases, -lla to an adjective: allin – allinta ("good – well"), utqay – utqaylla ("quick – quickly").
 They are also formed by adding suffixes to demonstratives: chay ("that") – chaypi ("there"), kay ("this") – kayman ("hither").

 There are several original adverbs.
-For Europeans, it is striking that the adverb qhipa means both "behind" and "future" and ñawpa means "ahead, in front" and "past."
+For Europeans, it is striking that the adverb qhipa means both "behind" and "future" and ñawpa means "ahead, in front" and "past".
 Local and temporal concepts of adverbs in Quechua (as well as in Aymara) are associated to each other reversely, compared to European languages.
 For the speakers of Quechua, we are moving backwards into the future (we cannot see it: it is unknown), facing the past (we can see it: it is remembered).

 Verbs

-The infinitive forms have the suffix -y (e.g., much'a 'kiss'; much'a-y 'to kiss').
+The infinitive forms have the suffix -y (e.g.., much'a 'kiss'; much'a-y 'to kiss').
 These are the typical endings for the indicative in a Southern Quechua (IIC) dialect: